Create an Airwallex account today

 3. Adyen

-In Malaysia, Adyen supports in-store, online, and mobile payments through a single platform, with features designed to unify transactions across multiple sales channels.
+In Malaysia, Adyen supports in-store, online and mobile payments through a single platform that brings together transactions across multiple sales channels.
 It uses an Interchange++ pricing model, where your total fee is made up of the underlying card network/issuer costs plus a small Adyen fee.
-This gives good transaction‑level transparency, but it also means your rate is harder to forecast, as it changes depending on the card and country.
+This gives good transaction‐level transparency, but it also means your rate is harder to forecast, as it changes depending on the card and country.

 Pros